Industrial Wires, Switches and Installation Equipment Trading License in Dubai: Cost and Requirements

 Licensing and Compliance Requirements

-To obtain and maintain this licence, applicants must comply with Dubai South Free Zone Authority regulations.
+To obtain and maintain this license, applicants must comply with Dubai South Free Zone Authority regulations.
 Key requirements include:

 Valid passport copies of all shareholders and directors